We’ve got an awesome Student Success Story to share with you today!

 We had some savings to fall back on, but we were financially scrambling for a few months.
 In the summer of 2016, we chose to move back to Illinois to be closer to family.
 I took it as a fresh start and went back to the drawing board.

-And how long did it take you to earn your course investment back?
+And how long did it take you to earn your program investment back?

-I began the course on March 20th.
+I began the program on March 20th.
 My goal was to complete it and earn my first client in those first 30 days!
-I completed the course in ten days and didn’t allow myself to read the next section until I completed the action items for a specific lesson.
+I completed the VA course in ten days and didn’t allow myself to read the next section until I completed the action items for a specific lesson.

 I spent the following 20 days pitching to my network and landed an interview (10 days after that) that resulted in my first project manager level gig!